Louis Kalff Bijou Desk Lamp

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 But, preferably a silver cup/crown/bowl light bulb.
 However, a gold cup light bulb is just a bit more beautiful, also when not lit.
 Only for the table lamps with brass or gold coloured parts.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: Louis Christiaan Kalff around 1955.

 Other versions: The first edition from the 1950s has slight differences in the lampshade and the base as you can see below.
-The Bijou table lamps were made in many colours and some slight variations over time.
+The Louis Kalff Bijou desk lamp exists in many colours and wad made in some slight variations.

 Koninklijke Philips N.V.